hwride/my-books/README.md

 1. Create a PlanetScale deploy request from development to production.
 2. Merge the PlanetScale deploy request first to update the database.
 3. Then merge the GitHub pull request to update the app.

+## Images
+We save our book cover images to [Backblaze B2 Cloud Storage](https://www.backblaze.com/cloud-storage).

+Currently when cover images are updated the old images are not deleted from Backblaze.
+This was not done at request time to keep the request as quick as possible.

+Instead a housekeeping script was created which deletes image files from Backblaze that are no longer referenced in the database.
+The housekeeping script is under [./server/backblaze-housekeeping.ts](./server/backblaze-housekeeping.ts).

+Ideally the housekeeping script should be set to run on a schedule